The final walk-through: Top tips for homebuyers

 A final walk-through might take anywhere from 15 minutes for a small home to more than an hour for a larger property.
 Build in extra time to inspect extra items, such as a pool or a detached shed or garage.

-And remember, regardless of what the property looks like, there is no need to set a time limit for your final walk-through.
-Whether you’re handing over money in an all-cash deal or taking out a 30-year mortgage, this is a major transaction that has implications for your long-term financial well-being.
+And remember, regardless of the property’s size, there is no need to set a time limit for your final walk-through.
+This is a major transaction that has implications for your long-term financial well-being.
 You don’t want to rush it.
 Simply put, make sure you have checked every nook and cranny.
-It can help to bring a checklist of what to look for, so you don’t forget anything.

 Communicate any issues you find ASAP

 However, if something does come up in your walk-through, there is no need to panic.
 It’s not necessarily a deal-breaker.
-More than likely, it may simply delay the closing by a few days to resolve the problem, or you’ll need to ask the seller to provide you with a credit at closing so you can handle the repairs after move-in day.
+More than likely, it may simply delay the closing by a few days to resolve the problem, or you’ll need to ask the seller to provide you with a credit at closing so you can handle the repairs after moving in.

-“Most issues can be worked out by negotiating more money.
-There is some gray area in terms of what you can use to hold up a closing,” Peters says.
-“Clearly if the home is not in the condition it was when you made the offer, the seller has to cure the issue if they want to sell.”
+“Most issues can be worked out by negotiating more money,” Peters says.
+“Clearly, if the home is not in the condition it was when you made the offer, the seller has to cure the issue if they want to sell.”

-“I always advise the buyer to review the situation carefully and figure out whether or not it’s worth delaying the closing or mentioning it to the seller,” says Jason Gelios, a Realtor with Community Choice Realty in Southeast Michigan.
-“However, larger issues like missing appliances or major damage to the property should never be overlooked.”
+“I always advise the buyer to review the situation carefully and figure out whether or not it’s worth delaying the closing,” says Jason Gelios, a Realtor with Community Choice Realty in Southeast Michigan.
+“However, larger issues like missing appliances or major damage to the property should never be overlooked.
+Most sellers are open to making things right at this stage of the process.

 Can I back out after the final walk-through?